boney171/Messenger-Chat-App/README.md

 `cd my-backend`

+8. Start the backend application by running:

+`npm run startServer`

 Now, you should have the frontend and backend of the Messenger Chat App running in separate terminals.

 **Note:** Replace `<repo-url>` with the URL of this repository.